smart-on-fhir/smart-on-fhir.github.io/tutorials/javascript/index.md

 You'll want to download and host this file alongside your app.
 Unless you're just prototyping -- in which case you can use this [rawgithub link](https://rawgithub.com/smart-on-fhir/client-js/master/dist/fhir-client.js) in your script tag's `src`.
-(Be sure never to use "rawgithub" in a deployment scenrio, though!)
+(Be sure never to use "rawgithub" in a deployment scenario, though!)

 Including this script will create a global `FHIR` object for you to work with.